ADA-research/NNV_JAIR_robustness_distributions/README.md

 This repository contains the code and models from the paper:
 **Robustness Distributions in Neural Network Verification**
-*Author(s): Annelot W. Bosman, Aaron Berger Holger H. Hoos and Jan N. van Rijn Published in: Under review at JAIR
+*Author(s): Annelot W. Bosman, Aaron Berger Holger H. Hoos and Jan N. van Rijn Published in: Under review at JAIR.

 Please use this citation key when using any of the information from this repository: citation key:
 - @inproceedings{BosEtAl23,